yanaStoyanovaa/my-cars-app/_docs/task.md

  - Style using tailwindcss (already added)
  - for form state use formik (already added)
  - for application state use React context API or zustand (already added)
- - API calls are done using graphql (already added) - see _docs/graphql.md and TestCors.tsx
+ - API calls are done using graphql and the generated SDK (see _docs/graphql.md)
  - don't install any additional packages or libraries except "radix-ui/*" (any package from this namespace, used for styling) if you need some base UI components

 ## Nice to have